CHEETAH CONSERVATION BOTSWANA

 Operations Manager

 Douglas joined Cheetah Conservation Botswana in May 2011.
 He has served the civil service as a Technical Officer at the Department of Agricultural Research and SADC-SACCAR respectively before moving to civil society in 1992.
 He holds a Diploma in Modern Management and Administration (Cambridge International College, UK) and Diploma in Community Based Development, (Coady International Institute, and St. Francis Xavier University, Canada).
 He brings a wealth of experience in organizational development, project planning, participatory development, community based research, natural resources management just to mention a few.
-Douglas enjoys volunteering and serves in a number of community based organizations, non-government organization boards and government committees and is making valuable contributions to the development of Botswana and the conservation of wildlife and the environment.

 Picture